01 March 2017

 Concerned that Millie had missed out on the party due to spending the afternoon taking her old Mum to the dentist, Vernon and myself winged past her cottage on the way home and popped a Neapolitan briquette in the freezer.
 Having had a tooth out, I’m sure Millie’s Mum appreciated the gesture.

 Mice are particularly partial to retro varieties of lollies and ices.
 Can you name any of the varieties featured in Morris’s illustration?
 Do you have a favourite?
-Morris would love to hear from you, so please feel free to hit the comments box.
+Morris would love to hear from you, so drop him a line under his Instagram, Facebook or Twitter shares.

 Morris will get back to you mouse style.